 Look Out For Jealousy

 Your Frenchie might get jealous if you give too much attention to someone else.
 It won’t get aggressive but will try to get in between you and the person or pet.
-Therefore, it would be best if you were careful when you introduce your pooch to another dog.
+It would be best to be careful when introducing your pooch to another dog.
 Due to jealousy, they might not get along well, so you need to give both of them equal attention.